hirosystems/clarinet/docs/feature-guides/clarinet-js-sdk.md

 main();
 ```

 By default, the SDK will look for a Clarinet.toml file in the current working directory.
 It's also possible to provide the path to the manifest like so:

 ```ts
 const simnet = await initSimnet("./path/to/Clarinet.toml");
 ```

-## API references
+## API References

 ### `initSimnet`